commons-teaching/SBL.20004.2022_group_B-OlaAatmika/SBL.20004.2022_group_B-OlaAatmika_Report.md

 ## Conclusion

 Some conclusion that you could get out of this preliminary study. not done yet
+- something about the extraction
+ - something about the phylogeny
+   - something about the medicinal plants something about the technique

 # References
 [1] 	Christenhusz MJM, Byng JW (2016) The number of known plants species in the world and its annual increase.
 Phytotaxa 261, 201–217.